 Just like with the button, you’ll want to practice on a few layers of scrap denim before trying it on your final piece.

 Use your awl or sharp tool to poke a hole where the rivet will go.
-Most rivets will go in between the parallel lines of topstitching, so make sure its centered right in the middle so you don’t break any of the stitches.
+Most rivets will go in between the parallel lines of topstitching, so make sure it’s centred right in the middle so you don’t break any of the stitches.

 From the inside, push the tack backing through the whole towards the outside.

-If you are using a hollow rivet post (like in our black jeans kits) you won’t need to trim it back at all, as these collapse into the rivet burr more easily.
+If you are using a hollow rivet post you won’t need to trim it back at all, as these collapse into the rivet burr more easily.

 Put the rivet top on the post.
 Holding it in place, place the rivet face down on your metal surface.